hasanali33/BudgetGuard/README.md

 - As a user, I want to be able to delete a purchase in a certain budget
 - As a user, I want to be able to view purchases by date in a budget
 - As a user, I want to be able to view purchases by type in a budget
-- As a user, I want to be able to see total money spent in a budget
 - As a user, I want to be able to delete a budget
 - As a user, I want to be able to show all purchases of all budgets combined
+- As a user, I want to be able to add a purchase to a certain budget